-With Halloween coming up, we understand how hard it is to stay away from sweets.
-However, before biting into that chocolate bar or candied apple, we ask that you make sure to continue brushing and flossing daily to.
+We understand how hard it is to stay away from sweets.
+However, before biting into that chocolate bar, we ask that you continue brushing and flossing daily to routine teeth cleaning with our office..
+If you haven’t already, it’s also a good idea to make sure you schedule your

 While plaque is nearly invisible, it doesn’t stop being a threat to your teeth and gums.
-In this blog post, we will teach youcaused by plaque so you can maintain a healthy smile long after the squirrels have finished eating the jack o’ lanterns in your backyard.
+In this blog post, we will teach you how to prevent cavities caused by plaque so you can maintain a healthy smile for life.

 Why Dental Plaque is Dangerous to Your Health

 Brushing and flossing teeth daily is important because it removes plaque from your smile.
 Plaque is a sticky film of bacteria that builds up on your teeth and gums.
-The bacteria in plaque use sugars from food particles to create acids that erode tooth enamel and cause.
+The bacteria in plaque use sugars from food particles to create acids that erode tooth enamel and cause cavities.

 The bad news is that dental plaque doesn’t just stay on your teeth, it can also move to the gums to cause redness and inflammation.
 If left untreated, the early stages of gum disease can develop into gingivitis and the more serious periodontitis.
 Once gum disease has progressed to periodontitis, it is irreversible and can even cause tooth loss.